pranjalchakraborty/Silkroad_S1API/README.md

 * **Retroactive Compatibility:** For new JSON fields added in updates, ensure default values are created and fields are nullable to support older save files and NPC configurations.
 * **Content Expansion:** Continuously work on:
     * Creating new default NPCs.
-    * Balancing existing NPC economies and progression.
+    * Balancing and Gamifying existing NPC economies and progression.
-    * Adding gamification elements.
+    * Adding game elements.
     * Introducing more product and effect variety through JSON configurations.

 ### Planned In-Game UI Enhancements (Part of this Mod)